Brief Description of Organisation

-This is tricky, as it’s very much about the volunteer.
+This is very much about the volunteer.
 If they put everything in to their time with us they’ll get a greater understanding of cross-cultural relations, they’ll have gained valuable hands-on work experience in their chosen field of study, and they’ll have made a few friends and lots of lifetime memories.
 They’ll also be awarded with a certificate of participation and a reference from us upon successful completion of their placement.

 We deliver what we promise, but you don’t have to take our word for it - check out over 600 reviews on our Facebook page alone.

 We have always welcomed our volunteers’ feedback, which has allowed us to grow and improve over the years to help maintain and ensure our participants’ safety and optimise their experience.
 As such we are proud to have been rated among the Top Volunteer Abroad Programs in 2017 on GoAbroad.